Donpedro13/etwprof/Documentation/FAQ.md

 __A:__ Because there weren't any existing ones with the design goals mentioned on the [Readme page](../README.md).

 __Q:__ __This profiler is based on ETW, but so are Windows Performance Recorder and xperf.
 How is this different from those tools?__
-__A:__ The key feature of etwprof is filtering: the result `.etl` file contains data only for the target process.
+__A:__ The key feature of etwprof is filtering: the result `.etl` file contains data only for the target processes.
 Thus, the `.etl` file will be substantially smaller than a regular one.
 This makes processing and analyzing traces much more convenient.

 __Q:__ __I need systemwide tracing.
 Can etwprof do that?__
 __A:__ No. Use [WPR](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-recorder) or [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)).